NoNotNotes/Yuubi/content/B317/MIDTERMS.md

 	- **Keep It Short and Simple**; the client's perception of complex stimuli may be impaired.
 	- **Avoid questioning**, especially questions that only require short answers.
 These may discourage expression by the client.
 	- **==Do not belittle or undermine the patient's feelings==**.
 Accept and support the client's verbalizations of feelings.
 Do not cut off interactions with cheerful remarks or platitudes if you feel discomfort during conversation.
-	- ==**Support expression**== of any form by the client, and let them know you are ready to listen and accept their expressions.
+	- **==Support expression==** of any form by the client, and let them know you are ready to listen and accept their expressions.
 Remain nonjudgmental.
 	- **Allow and encourage the client to cry**.
 Provide privacy or remain with the client if they desire and if it is safe to do so.
 It is among the healthiest forms of expression for sadness, hopelessness, and despair.
 	- **Do not probe for information**. **Allow the client to discuss what they are comfortable with**.
 This may discourage communication and cause discomfort.
 	- **Discuss coping strategies** that the client has used, looking for successful and unsuccessful results.
 Teach the client about **positive coping strategies**, **stress management skills**, and **problem-solving processes** (e.g. exploring options, examining consequences, using alternatives, evaluating results), which may also be a source of **success and positive feedback** if practiced in the clinical environment.
 Assist the patients in choosing, using, and changing strategies and provide the patient with **positive feedback** for each step of the process.